dman777/gulp-newy/README.md

 var newy = require('gulp-newy');

 newy(function(projectDir, srcFile, absSrcFile) {
-    // do your logic here to set the destination
+    // do your logic here to set and return the destination
     // file which to compare against.

    // newy hands you the project directory, source file,